syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.MVC/orientations.md

 # Orientation in ##Platform_Name## Stepper control

-The Stepper layouts can be displayed either in a `Horizontal` or `Vertical` orientations by setting the [Orientation](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Orientation) property.
-The default orientation is `Horizontal`.
+The Stepper control supports the display of steps in both horizontal and vertical orientations by using the [Orientation](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Orientation) property.

 ## Horizontal

-The steps are arranged in a side-by-side manner by setting the [Orientation](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Orientation) property to `Horizontal`.
+In horizontal orientation, the steps are displayed in a side-by-side manner by setting the [Orientation](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Orientation) property to `Horizontal`.
+By default, the steps are displayed in the horizontal orientation.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}